We are currently accepting applications.

 Faculty Mentor: Susanna Loeb

-Project Description: This study is a randomized controlled trial (RCT) of a text messaging program designed to enhance the book-sharing practices of parents with their preschool-aged children.
-It will examine the effects of the “texting” program on parental behavior and student outcomes in a large urban school district during the 2013-14 school year.
+Project Description: This ongoing project started in 2014 and will continue through 2016.
+This study is a randomized controlled trial (RCT) of a text messaging program designed to enhance the book-sharing practices of parents with their preschool-aged children.
+It will examine the short and long-term effects of the “texting” program on parental behavior and student outcomes in a large urban school district implemented during the 2014-15 school year.

 Project 2: Field Experiments in Online Education Faculty Mentor